-For 2022 we expect to include the investments in buildings for 16 existing sorting centres to a sustainability level of BREEAM NL In-Use "Very Good".
+For the next reporting period we expect to upgrade the sustainability level of existing sorting centres to a sustainability level of BREEAM NL In-Use in 2021.
 Examples of additional measures to increase the sustainability of existing buildings includes the replacement of traditional lighting with LED lighting, which we implemented during the second half of 2019, and the installation of solar panels.
 This helps us generate a substantial amount of renewable energy while contributing to the buildings' overall energy efficiency.
-With the expected allocation of investments to these upgraded and certified buildings in 2022, all our leased and owned parcels sorting centres will then be sustainably certified and related investments will be allocated to the Green Bond.
-The total additional investments we expect to allocate to the Green Bond amount to around €100 million.
+The investments in these buildings, including the investments in LED lighting and solar panels will be allocated to the Green Bond once we have obtained the required certifications.
+With the expected allocation of investments to these upgraded and certified buildings, all our leased and owned parcels sorting centres will be sustainably certified and related investments will be allocated to the Green Bond.